-Both CDF (F. Abe et al., 1994a,f, 1995a) and D0 (Abachi et al., 1995b) have reported direct measurements of the top mass from lepton + jets data, and these will be reviewed in Sec.
-IX.A.
-Other less direct methods to extract the value of $M{top}$ from both the lepton + jets data and the dilepton data will be summarized in Sec.
+Both CDF (F. Abe et al., 1994a and 1995a) and D0 (Abachi et al., 1995b) have reported direct measurements of the top mass from lepton + jets data and these will be reviewed in Section IX.A.
+Other less direct methods to extract the value of $M{top}$ from both the lepton + jets data and the dilepton data will be summarized in Section IX.B.
+Finally, in Section IX.C, we will present results of attempts to reconstruct the W mass from $W \to q\bar{q}$ in lepton + jets events.